-Section 17
+Section 13

-- ... define the order finding problem. - ... explain how to solve factoring given a solution for order finding (efficiently). - ... explain how to do order finding using a quantum computer (efficiently; ignoring issues with approximate results due to the order not dividing N). - ... explain what it means that the DFT does a frequency analysis (i.e., express this fact as a formula).
+- ... define the period finding problem. - ... explain how to solve factoring given a solution for period finding (efficiently). - ... explain how to do period finding using a quantum computer (efficiently; ignoring issues with approximate results due to the order not dividing N). - ... explain what it means that the DFT does a frequency analysis (i.e., express this fact as a formula).

-- ... given a small LWE instance where the error e is 0, compute s. - ... distinguish the different variants of the LWE problem.
-More specifically, given a description of an algorithm, say which of the LWE problems it breaks (and, if it is clear from the description, with which parameters) [given: Definition 75 (but not Definitions 74, 73]. - ... given a small ciphertext in Regev's cryptosystem where e=0 (no error term), compute the plaintext [given: the definition of Regev's cryptosystem]. - ... explain why Regev's cryptosystem is superior to RSA or ElGamal or similar cryptosystems in a setting where post-quantum security is required.
+• ... given a small LWE instance where the error e is 0, compute s.

+- ... distinguish the different variants of the LWE problem.
+More specifically, given a description of an algorithm, say which of the LWE problems it breaks (and, if it is clear from the description, with which parameters). - ... given a small ciphertext in Regev's cryptosystem where e=0 (no error term), compute the plaintext [given: the definition of Regev's cryptosystem]. - ... explain why Regev's cryptosystem is superior to RSA or ElGamal or similar cryptosystems in a setting where post-quantum security is required. - ... explain why Regev's cryptosystem is not IND-CCA secure.